 For many years I have struggled with the memory of spring-blooming witch-hazels on the slopes of Camel’s Hump, the second highest mountain in Vermont.
 My then-girlfriend and I drove up from Somerville and went camping for a night in one of the small cabins that the Green Mountain Club maintains along the trail.
 It was, I think, late March or April, as the weather was fairly balmy, but there were not yet leaves on the trees.
 (It did snow lightly over night.)

-We parked at the Long Trail trailhead along the Duxbury Road, which follows the Winooski River, .
-We didn’t get very far up the mountain, never getting anywhere the spruce forest near the crown.
+We parked at the Long Trail trailhead along the Duxbury Road, which follows the Winooski River.
+We didn’t get very far up the mountain, never getting anywhere near the spruce forest of the high altitudes.
 Instead we hiked under leafless maples and birches and occasionally passed through clumps of shrubs decked with yellow flowers.
-The four petals looked like thin tendrils of shredded paper.
+I remember the flowers as having four petals looked like thin tendrils of shredded paper.
 I can’t recall if this registered as odd at the time.
 It certainly registered as beautiful, which is why I still remember it almost 30 years later.

 Hamamelis virginiana, the common witch-hazel of the northeastern United States, is noteworthy for many reasons, but in this context what is most strange is that it flowers in the late autumn, after the leaves have fallen, generally between October and late November.
 It is generally accepted that this is an adaptation to avoid competition with other shrubs, including another member of its genus H. vernalis, the range of which is centered on the Ozark Mountains, where it flowers in very early spring.

 According the researchers at the University of Connecticut, Storrs, H. virginiana is pollinated by a variety of insects, but bees and flies do most of the work.
 The pollen is not effectively transported by wind.
 The Connecticut botanists found that less than 1 percent of the flowers actually set fruit, a very low percentage as plants go.